julienschmidt/bawang/docs/reports/midterm_report.md

 Relay sub protocol message to instruct a hop in the tunnel to extend the tunnel to the peer given by next hop IP address and next hop onion port.
 The flag `V` is set to 0 for an IPv4 address as the next hop IP address and to 1 for an IPv6 address.
-The encrypted Diffie-Hellman public key will then be packed into a `TunnelCreate` message to initiate a handshake with the next hop.
+The encrypted Diffie-Hellman public key will then be packed into a `TUNNEL CREATE` message to initiate a handshake with the next hop.

-#### `RelayTunnelExtended`
+#### `TUNNEL RELAY EXTENDED`

 ~~~ascii
  0                   1                   2                   3